iambrennanwalsh/ToDone/readme.md

 - /dash/
 - base._

-ToDo! uses webpack to compile all of our assets and dependencies into bundled files.
+ToDone! uses webpack to compile all of our assets and dependencies into bundled files.
 Webpack takes all of the scss, js, and vue files and then builds one css and js file per site section(front, auth, dash).
 It takes 3 entry points (within /assets/js)..

 - front.js
 - auth.js